bit-shift-io/machine-learning-experiments/netlifx-categorizer/README.md

 There is also a really good article here on ntext processing: https://realpython.com/python-keras-text-classification/

 In train1.py I'm just getting multi-label outputs working for the listed_in columnn.
+This works well.

 In train2.py I add a bag-of-words (BoW) on the description columnn to also help find related movies.
+This isn't working well, I thinkn the description is proving to much weight.
+How do we reduce it?
+2 seperate models then I merge the weights manually?